Fears for winter as council says no to homeless shelter proposal

 “Now they’re fighting for spaces under the bridges, that’s telling you how hard it is.
 This is growing.”

 Kula said the council acknowledged the complexity of the issues surrounding homelessness and the impact they had on the community.
-It had been working with multiple agencies - such as the Ministry of Social Development, Kāinga Ora, the Ministry of Housing and Urban Development, Arataki Ministries, 155 Community House, Open Arms, and the police - to look for answers.
+It had been working with multiple agencies - such as the Ministry of Social Development, Kāinga Ora, the Ministry of Housing and Urban Development, Arataki Ministries, 155 Whare Āwhina, and the police - to look for answers.

 “We are committed to working alongside government agencies to find sustainable solutions to the challenges facing our community,” Kula said.